reach-sh/reach-lang/docs/dev/src/reach/consensus/index.md

 A @{defn("remote object")} represents a foreign contract in a Reach application.
 During a consensus step, a Reach computation may consensually communicate with such an object via a prescribed interface.

-A remote object is constructed by calling the `{!reach} remote` function with a `{!reach} Contract` and an interface---an object where each key is bound to a function type.
+A remote object is constructed by calling the `{!rsh} remote` function with a `{!rsh} Contract` and an interface---an object where each key is bound to a function type.
 For example:
 ```reach
 const randomOracle =
   remote( randomOracleCtcInfo, {